grommet/grommet-starter-new-app/README.md

 we recommend you add `Grommet` from day one, so that you can customize it in the future by using a `theme`.

-Let's now remove `plain` from Grommet and add a custom font-family, font-size, and line-height.
+Let's now and add a custom font-family, font-size, and line-height.

 Below the `import` statements, let's add an initial theme declaration:
 ```javascript